State over Tokens: Characterizing the Role of Reasoning Tokens

 This matters for building more reliable AI systems: understanding the functional role of these tokens might help us design better architectures that use this scaffolding effectively.
 It matters for responsible deployment: we need to set trust based on what the text actually does, not what it appears to say.
 Systems that generate elaborate text might not be more trustworthy than systems that don’t—we still need real-world validation rather than accepting the apparent rigor.

-For those of us who care about AI risk and AI safety, it provides another reason not to take the text produced by the model at face value, and instead invest more effort in methods that probe the actual computations the model runs.
+For AI safety and governance, this strengthens the argument for not taking the model’s text at face value, and instead investing more effort in methods that probe the actual computations the model runs.

-Understanding State over Tokens doesn’t solve all mysteries.
+State over Tokens doesn’t settle everything here.
 But it moves us from criticism to positive characterization—from “it’s not what it looks like” to “here’s what it actually does.”
 We believe that shift provides a foundation for better interpretability methods and clearer thinking about what AI can and cannot do.

 Full paper: https://arxiv.org/abs/2512.12777